-Each application will be reviewed competitively using the following criteria and scoring:
+Each application that meets the initial qualifications screening requirements (see section 5.2) will be reviewed and scored competitively using the following criteria:

-Alignment and Intent\\\\\25 Points
+Alignment and Intent 25 Points

-1) The extent to which the application provides a clear and concise description of the specific issue, problem, or need addressed by, and the objectives for, the project.

-2) The extent to which the project helps develop, coordinate, and expand direct producer-to-consumer market opportunities and an agricultural local and regional food system infrastructure.

-3) The extent to which the applicant identifies the intended beneficiaries, including the number of beneficiaries and how they will benefit.
+- 1) The extent to which the application provides a clear and concise description of the specific issue, problem, or need addressed by the project, and the objectives for, the project. - 2) The extent to which the project helps develop, coordinate, and expand local and regional food businesses (including those that are not direct producer-to-consumer markets) that process, distribute, aggregate, or store locally or regionally produced food products and an agricultural local and regional food system infrastructure. - 3) The extent to which the applicant identifies and engages the intended beneficiaries, including the number of beneficiaries and how they will benefit.
+The application demonstrates a commitment to engage potential project beneficiaries as active participants in partnership activities. - 4) The application describes the project's proposed geographic focus area and why it is the most appropriate place to conduct project activities. - 5) The application complies with all written instructions and requirements described within the RFA and Project Narrative Template.

-Technical Merit\\\\\\25 Points
+Technical Merit 25 Points

-1) The extent to which the application presents a clear, well-conceived, and overall suitable methodology for fulfilling the goals and objectives of the proposed project.

-2) The extent to which the application presents a realistic schedule for implementing the proposed project during the award project period.

-3) If the project and/or entity was previously funded, the extent to which the previous lessons learned are incorporated into the proposed project.
+- 1) The extent to which the application presents a clear, well-conceived, and overall suitable work plan for fulfilling the goals and objectives of the proposed project. - 2) The extent to which the application presents a realistic schedule for implementing the proposed project during the award project period. - 3) If the project and/or entity was previously funded, the extent to which the previous lessons learned are incorporated into the proposed project.

-Achievability\\\\\\15 Points
+Achievability 15 Points

-1) The extent to which the outcomes and indicator(s) are feasible for the scale and scope of the project, including:

-- a. how indicator numbers were derived with a clear means to collect feedback to evaluate and achieve each relevant outcome indicator; and - b. the anticipated key factors that are predicted to contribute to and restrict progress toward the applicable indicators, including action steps for addressing identified restricting factors.

-2) The extent to which the proposed project can be easily adapted to other regions, communities, or agricultural systems.

-3) The extent to which the applicant provides a comprehensive plan to disseminate the project's results (both positive and negative) electronically and in-person to target audiences, stakeholders, and interested parties.
+- 1) The extent to which the outcomes and indicator(s) are appropriate for the scale and scope of the project, including: - a.
+How indicator numbers were derived with a clear means to collect feedback to evaluate and achieve each relevant outcome indicator; and - b.
+The anticipated key factors that are predicted to contribute to or restrict progress toward the applicable indicators, including action steps for addressing identified restricting factors. - 2) The extent to which the proposed project can be easily adapted to other regions, communities, or agricultural systems. - 3) The extent to which the applicant provides a comprehensive plan to distribute the project's results (both positive and negative) electronically and in-person to target audiences, stakeholders, and interested parties.

-Expertise and Partners\\\\\\25 Points
+Expertise and Partners 25 Points